Can minors buy vape pens in the UK?

 But on the other hand, a lot of people have reservations about this.
 They’re afraid that vaping could still get teens addicted to nicotine, and that this could eventually lead to a cigarette habit (the gateway-theory).

 But what does the law say?
-How old do you have to be to buy an electronic cigarette in the UK?
+How old you have to be to buy a vape in the UK?

 Here’s what you need to know.